Carbon

 Why is CCUS important?

 CO2 is a greenhouse gas linked to global climate change and removing it from the atmosphere can help slow climate change.
-CCUS will play a vital role in helping Canada achieve its enhanced climate targets, including a 40 – 45 per cent reduction in greenhouse gas emissions, based on 2005 levels, by 2030.
+CCUS can play a vital role in helping Canada achieve its enhanced climate targets, including a 40 – 45 per cent reduction in greenhouse gas emissions, based on 2005 levels, by 2030.

 Can CO2 that is stored be utilized later?